pjeraldo/imtornado2/README.md

 # IM-TORNADO: A pipeline for 16S reads from paired-end libraries

-This is the documentation for the IM-TORNADO pipeline, currently at version 2.0.3
+This is the documentation for the IM-TORNADO pipeline, currently at version 2.0.3.2

-Documentation will be available in [Read the Docs](http://readthedocs.org) soon.

 ## Changelog

+### Miscellaneous

+Moving releases and development to github, at [https://github.com/pjeraldo/imtornado2](https://github.com/pjeraldo/imtornado2).
+Further updates will be relased in this github repository.

+### Version 2.0.3.2

+* Bugfix - Fixed bug mangling some sample names.

 ### Version 2.0.3.1

-* Bigfix - Minor problem when cleaning after the pipeline corrected now.
+* Bugfix - Minor problem when cleaning after the pipeline corrected now.
 * Bugfix - Correct README now included in the tarball

 ### Version 2.0.3